Atoris, 20 mg 90 pcs.

 very rare: secondary renal failure.

-infrequent: malaise, asthenic syndrome, chest pain, peripheral edema, increased fatigue, fever.
+uncommon: malaise, asthenic syndrome, chest pain, peripheral edema, fatigue, fever.

-often: abnormal results of “liver” tests (ACT and ALT) in plasma, increased serum creatine phosphokinase (CPK) activity;
+often: abnormal results of liver tests (AST and ALT) in blood plasma, increased activity of serum creatine phosphokinase (CPK);

 frequency unknown: increased concentration of glycosylated hemoglobin (HbAl).

-Atorvastatin-treated children aged 10 to 17 years had an adverse event profile similar to that of patients receiving placebo, with infections being the most common adverse event in both groups, regardless of causality assessment.
-In the 3-year study, there were no clinically significant effects on growth and puberty as measured by general maturation and development, Tanner stage scores, and height and body weight measurements.
+Children aged 10 to 17 years treated with atorvastatin had an adverse event profile similar to that of placebo-treated patients, with infections being the most common adverse event in both groups, regardless of assessment of causality.
+In the 3-year study, there were no clinically significant effects on growth and puberty as measured by the Global Maturation and Development Assessment, Tanner Stage Assessment, and Height and Weight Measurements.
 The safety and tolerability profile in children was similar to the known safety profile of atorvastatin in adults.

-The clinical safety database includes safety data for 520 children receiving atorvastatin, among whom 7 patients were aged < 6 years, 121 patients were aged 6 to 9 years, and 392 patients were aged 10 to 17 years.
-Based on the available data, the incidence, type, and severity of adverse reactions in children were similar to those in adults.
+The clinical safety database includes safety data for 520 children treated with atorvastatin, of which 7 patients were aged <6 years, 121 patients were aged 6 to 9 years, and 392 patients were aged 10 to 17 years.
+Based on available data, the incidence, type and severity of adverse reactions in children are similar to those in adults.

 Overdose

-There is no specific antidote for treatment of overdose with Atoris®.
-In case of overdose, symptomatic treatment should be administered as necessary.
+There is no specific antidote for the treatment of overdose with Atoris®.
+In case of overdose, symptomatic treatment should be provided as needed.
 Liver function tests should be performed and serum CPK activity should be monitored.
-Since atorvastatin is actively bound to blood plasma proteins, hemodialysis is ineffective.
+Since atorvastatin actively binds to plasma proteins, hemodialysis is ineffective.

 ---|---|